Christian Outreach & Social Concerns

 Objectives

-• A holistic approach towards migrant outreach (3Bs approach - Blessing, Belonging and Believing)
+• A holistic approach towards migrant outreach (3Bs approach - Blessing, Belonging, Believing)

 • A holistic well-being of the migrant community